 5. Payment Structure

-- The total sponsorship fee and the payment schedule (lump sum, monthly installments, or performance-based bonuses).
+Every sponsorship agreement should clearly outline the financial terms.
+This includes:- The total sponsorship fee and the payment schedule (lump sum, monthly instalments, or performance-based bonuses).

 - The method of payment and any additional reimbursement details, such as costs incurred during the sponsored activity.